Zilliqa/ZIP/zips/zip-11.md

 ZIP-11 incorporates the change proposed in ZIP-9 thereby solving the issue of oversubscription.

-## A Note on Self-custodial vs Non-Custodial
+## A Note on "Self-custodial or Non-Custodial?"

 Even though there does not seem to be well-defined distinction between self-custodial asset management and non-custodial management and are often used